 Divorce is never easy and can be especially troubling when you’re pregnant.
-If you are pregnant you will be able to finish your divorce in the normal time frame.
+If you are pregnant, you will be able to finish your divorce in a normal time frame.
 In Washington State, a judge cannot deny or delay your divorce because one of the spouses is pregnant.
-Your pregnancy will be addressed by the court because it must be disclosed within the Petition for Divorce paperwork.
+The court will address your pregnancy because it must be disclosed within the Petition for Divorce paperwork.

 When the Divorce Process Has Already Started

 Information and agreements regarding pregnancy and parentage may be added to the proposed divorce order at any time.
 Be warned – however – once the divorce order is finalized and signed by the judge, you cannot make changes to it easily unless permission to do so was included in the final order.